ashishshah1995/Spring-Framework/README.md

 2- Configure the depedency injection in Spring config file

-# Bean SCOPES- LifeCycle of Bean
+# Bean Scope- LifeCycle of Bean

 1 -Default scope of bean is singleton